fontys-lunarflow/keycloak_integration/README.md

-# Quarkus template
+# Keycloak Integration

-This repository serves as a template/scaffold for dockerized Quarkus application.
+This repository is created for development of a Keycloak integration for the LunarFlow application.
+This is to allow for user authentication and authorisation within the application.

+This repository was templated from the [quarkus-template](https://github.com/fontys-lunarflow/quarkus-template) repository.

+The following sections contain the deployment steps for this repository, and will

 # Requirements